MaritaGomez21/MaritaGomez21.github.io/_posts/2024-05-06-Apex-vs-Flows.markdown

 In a hypothetical case the a sales manager would like a task assigned to the lead owner to follow up with the lead based on selected product interest.
 If the product interest is changed for an existing lead then assign a task to the lead owner.

 ## The Approach
-In Salesforce, the following are only two of many ways to automate the creation of a task
+In Salesforce, the following are two examples of how to solution this business request:
 1. An After Save Record Trigger Flow
 2. Apex Trigger, Handler, Utility Class, and Test
 To understand these 2 solutions of going either route (programmatic vs flows) I set up both utilizing separate developer orgs.